 Tips for Building Emotional Vocabulary

 As human beings, there are so many emotions we experience throughout our lives.
-Processing those feelings, truly understanding them and what they mean is an important part of personal growth and development.
+Developing emotional vocabulary – the ability to process those feelings, truly understanding them and what they mean – is an important part of personal growth and development.
 Unfortunately, this hard work of emotional discovery doesn’t come naturally.
 Even the most evolved among us still have moments of caveman tendencies.
 Don’t we all just want to pick something up and throw it when we’re really angry?
 What about feeling like you just want to collapse at the end of a long, stressful day?
 Yes, we all feel it…but our kids actually do it.

 That’s right, for young children, when words don’t come easily, they often resort to the only way they know how to express their feelings…physically.
 For pre-school aged children, this can be exceedingly difficult because they are just entering a formal learning environment and atmosphere populated with other youngsters who are also lacking in the self-regulation department.
 So when the block tower tips over or a coveted toy is picked up by someone else, the tears and tantrums begin.
 So how can we help our kids find ways to cope?
 Experts say the best way is to help them find words.